9 August 2018

 Write copy in the right brand tone

-‘Reports’ don’t have to be boring.
+Annual ‘reports’ don’t have to be boring.
 And while there are pieces of technical and financial information to be presented, don’t forget that you are communicating to your most important audience.
-There are ways to keep professional while sounding warm, competent and approachable.
+There are ways to remain professional while sounding warm, competent and approachable.
 Format and effective headings also play an important role.